SrinathTummala/URL-Classification/README.md

 # URL-Classification
-Malicious URL Detection using Machine Lerarning
+Malicious URL Detection using Machine Learning.
+This project is submitted as a thesis to GITAM University, Hyderabad.